Ancient-grain spelt is enjoying a well-deserved renaissance! Don’t miss out on all the protein, fiber and chewy texture in the Layered Spelt Salad.

 - ¼ teaspoon freshly ground pepper

-- To cook spelt, bring 3 cups water or stock to a boil, add one cup spelt.
+- Cook spelt: bring 3 cups water or stock to a boil, add one cup spelt.
 Cover the pan, reduce heat to low.
 Simmer 40-75 minutes (depending on if you soaked it ahead), until the grain is soft but still chewy.
 Drain off excess water.
 Store covered in the refrigerator.
 Can be stored up to a week.

-- Meanwhile, in a small bowl, stir together the olive oil, yogurt, basil, oregano, salt and pepper.
+- Dressing: in a small bowl, stir together the olive oil, yogurt, basil, oregano, salt and pepper.